mqtt-tools/mqttwarn/README.md

 | ------------- | :----: | ----------------------------------------------- |
 | `title`       |   O    | application title (dflt: topic name)            |

-It `url` is defined in items.data, it's value is passed to the notification, so that the URL is opened when the notification is clicked.
+If `url` is defined in items.data, its value is passed to the notification, so that the URL is opened when the notification is clicked.

 ![osxnotify](assets/osxnotify.jpg)